 Meanings of Scatter

-‘Scatter’ means to throw, drop, or spread things over a wide area randomly.
+‘Scatter’ means to throw, drop, or spread things over a wide area randomly (or at least in a way that feels unplanned).
 It can also imply movement away from a central point or the breakup of a group or arrangement.

 Definition

 Scatter is defined as to separate and disperse in different directions; to distribute loosely or irregularly across a space.
-It can also refer to the action or result of something being spread out or dispersed.
+It can also refer to the action or result of something being spread out, for example leaves scattered after wind or particles dispersed through the air.

 Etymology